On this page

 The Government of Canada takes a whole-of-government approach to its bilateral relations with Colombia through its political, commercial, development, and peace and security programming.
-The relationship includes: expanding trade and investment; a frank dialogue on human rights; development cooperation; support for Colombia’s justice, security and peace-building efforts; growing mobility between our two countries (tourism, study, business, immigration) and people-to-people relationships; and, close cooperation on multilateral issues.
+The relationship includes: expanding trade and investment; a frank dialogue on human rights; development cooperation; support for Colombia's justice, security and peace-building efforts; growing mobility between our two countries (tourism, study, business, immigration) and people-to-people relationships; and, close cooperation on regional and multilateral issues.
 Colombia is a constructive, valued partner for Canada in the region and internationally, with a shared commitment to the values of democracy, transparency, multilateralism, and economic cooperation and integration.

 Canada established full diplomatic relations with Colombia in 1953.
 In Colombia, Canada is represented by the Embassy of Canada located in Bogotá.
 Canada also has an Honorary Consul in Cartagena.
 Colombia is represented in Canada by an Embassy in Ottawa.
 Colombia also has consulates in Montréal, Toronto (including trade office), Calgary and Vancouver.

 As one of the OECD's newest members, Colombia is an emerging market with great potential.
 Canada and Colombia enjoy a dynamic and increasingly diversified bilateral commercial relationship, facilitated by the 2011 Canada-Colombia Free Trade Agreement.
 This includes significant Canadian investment across various sectors – for example, infrastructure, energy, mining, oil and gas, financial services, engineering services, agri-food, and education – and over 100 Canadian companies with a presence in Colombia.
 The total stock of Canadian direct investment in Colombia reached $6.4 billion in 2022 making Colombia the fourth largest investment destination for Canada in South and Central America.